arivitto/impyla-examples/README.md

 sudo pip install impyla
 ```

-The examples uses pandas library, so you will also need to install it
+The examples also uses pandas library, so you will also need to install it

 ```
 sudo pip install pandas